emeralddawns/Credit-Risk-Model/README.md

 This assignment consisted of using python, pandas, and sklearn to build a machine learning model.

 # What the code does (in general terms)
 The code pre-processes the data by turning categorical data to numeric columns, creating a dummy column where needed, fitting the data to a LogisticRegression model and a RandomForestClassifier model, and printing out the score.
-Then the data is further processed by scaling the numeric columns, fitting the models again, and printing out the score.
-Predictions were made before each step and used for analysis
+Then the data is further processed by scaling the numeric columns, the models are fitted again, and the scores are re-printed.
+Predictions were made before each step and used for analysis.

 # Analysis

 Regarding the testing score, the methods performed as follows:

-    Logistic Regression, Scaling - Testing Data Score: 0.7201190982560612
+    Logistic Regression, Scaled - Testing Data Score: 0.7201190982560612

-    Random Forest, Scaling - Testing Data Score: 0.6193109315185028
+    Random Forest, Scaled - Testing Data Score: 0.6193109315185028

-    Random Forest, No Scaling - Testing Data Score: 0.6180348787749894
+    Random Forest, Not Scaled - Testing Data Score: 0.6180348787749894

-    Logistic Regression, No Scaling - Testing Data Score: 0.5253083794130158
+    Logistic Regression, Not Scaled - Testing Data Score: 0.5253083794130158

 Prediction 1: Logistic Regression will perform better than Random Forests before scaling because the data has more continuous variables than categorical variables - **Incorrect**